rcc-uchicago/GeoComputation/Geocomputation Workshop 7775d197cbc646d697b387c8e4d55b32.md

 All the exercise could be replicated on midway cluster.
 Anyway, if you don't have access to it, follow the exercise, try to understand the concept, and then you can replicate in your computer.

-## **Part 1: introduction to single-threaded and multithreaded geospatial tools such as GDAL/OGR, arcpy, and simple features (SF), raster, and stars packages in R.**
+## Introduction to single-threaded and multithreaded geospatial tools such as GDAL/OGR, arcpy, and simple features (SF), raster, and stars packages in R

 Geo-computation is the computation and manipulation of geographic data to answer different kinds of research questions.
 This data is becoming bigger and bigger, larger and larger, as you saw in the last ten years.
 So you really need powerful tools to be able to compute large processing analysis.
 You also need a huge computer-- so a supercomputer that we are using at UChicago.
 So the combination of powerful tools and powerful computers allows you to perform extensive analysis.
 Nonetheless, these tools, especially with GDAL, R, and python, can be used also on your laptop.